LaughingHyena279/boston-cream-pie/readme.md

 All from your favorite Fallout games.
 This is the (relatively) lore-friendly modlist you have been waiting for!
-This list is based on Vanilla Sprinkles, but with many mods added that fit withing the limited 'Lore-Friendly' scope of the Fallout universe.
+This list is based on Vanilla Sprinkles, but with many mods added that fit within the limited 'Lore-Friendly' scope of the Fallout universe.
 That is, adding things that either fit into the universe, or can be found in previous games.

 ## Support Discords